-Grades 11, 12, & Post-Graduate\: Launching in September 2023, the Peak Pathways Program is Northwood's exciting next level iteration of our wildly successful Independent Initiatives.
-In the Peak Pathways Program students will complete a semester-long, self-designed and self-directed, in-depth learning exploration of a topic or field of interest that aligns to their future aspirations.
+Grades 11, 12, and Post-Graduate\: Launched in September 2023, the Peak Pathways Program is Northwood's exciting next level iteration of our wildly successful Independent Initiatives.
+In the Peak Pathways Program students will complete a year-long, self-designed, and self-directed, in-depth learning exploration of a topic or field of interest that aligns with or is an exploration of their future aspirations.

-- Peak Pathways is structured as a regularly occurring course with a cohort of students that share a similar interest. - Students will be supported through the process by an in-house faculty member (a guide). - Students may engage with external mentors\\ (in a variety of formats) and will make real world connections. - Students complete a project of their own design and produce a final product and/or performance. - Throughout the semester, students will reflect on their progress both on their projects (referencing the Peak Pathways: Quality & Rigor Rubric) and the program (referencing the goals of the program) through student-led conferences.
+- Peak Pathways is structured as a regularly occurring course with a small cohort of students. - Students are supported through the process by an in-house faculty member (a guide). - Students may engage with external mentors\\ (in a variety of formats) and will make real-world connections. - Students complete a project of their own design and produce a final product and/or performance task. - At key points in the year, students facilitate presentations of learning and reflect on their progress both on their unique project goals and the program goals.

-This rigorous approach will result in students who can successfully navigate a rapidly changing world.
-Specifically, students will know how to nurture and leverage their strengths to create value in the world and who know how to self-direct their learning and continually upskill themselves.
+This rigorous approach results in students who can successfully navigate a rapidly changing world.
+Specifically, students will know how to nurture and leverage their strengths to create value in the world and know how to self-direct their learning to continually upskill themselves.